jmcook1186/RemoteIceSurfaceAnalyser/README.md

 April 2020: system test revealed bug in multi-year runs.
 The interpolate_missing_date() function fails when iterating over multiple years or tiles other than 22wev.
 Need to investigate why this is happening.
 UPDATE: Fixed for multiple tiles - issue was accidental hardcoding of tile-specific folder in filepath.

+Aug 2020: Update system to include calculation of 2DBA index and 2DBA biomass prediction using equations from Wang et al. 2020.
+Also debugged DISORT LUT builder as there was an additional zero in the definition of one of the algal biomass concentrations (250000 instead of 25000 ppb).
+Also changed the summary statistics so that variable means and stds were calculated with pixels classed as SN, WAT or CC omitted.

 ## Contributions